vmware-archive/kubernetes/examples/volumes/vsphere/README.md

           hostFailuresToTolerate: "2"
           cachereservation: "20"
       ```
-      Here a vmdk will be created with the Virtual SAN capabilities - hostFailuresToTolerate to 2 and cachereservation is 20% read cache reserved for storage object.
-Also the vmdk will be zeroedthick disk.
+      Here a persistent volume will be created with the Virtual SAN capabilities - hostFailuresToTolerate to 2 and cachereservation is 20% read cache reserved for storage object.
+Also the persistent volume will be zeroedthick disk.
+      The official [VSAN policy documentation] (https://pubs.vmware.com/vsphere-65/index.jsp?topic=%2Fcom.vmware.vsphere.virtualsan.doc%2FGUID-08911FD3-2462-4C1C-AE81-0D4DBC8F7990.html) describes in detail about each of the individual storage capabilities that are supported by VSAN and can be configured on the virtual disk.

       [Download example](vsphere-volume-sc-vsancapabilities.yaml?raw=true)